-As of December 31, 2018, we had impaired loans of \$38.6 million, a decrease of \$1.9 million from \$40.5 million as of December 31, 2017.
-We allocated \$8.1 million of our allowance for loan losses at December 31, 2018 to these impaired loans compared to \$5.6 million at December 31, 2017.
-We had previous write-downs against impaired loans of \$8.1 million at December 31, 2017.
-We had previous write-downs against impaired loans of \$8.1 million at December 31, 2018, compared to \$7.2 million at December 31, 2017.
-The recorded investment in impaired loans at December 31, 2018 is also inclusive of a purchase loan discount associated with the acquisition of Metro Bank totaling \$0.2 million.
-The average recorded balance for 2018 of impaired loans was \$43.0 million.
+As of December 31, 2019, we had impaired loans of \$43.1 million, an increase of \$4.5 million from \$38.6 million as of December 31, 2018.
+We allocated \$9.8 million of our allowance for loan losses at December 31, 2019 to these impaired loans compared to \$8.1 million at December 31, 2018.
+We had previous write-downs against impaired loans of \$12.2 million at December 31, 2019, compared to \$8.1 million at December 31, 2018.
+The recorded investment in impaired loans at December 31, 2019 is also inclusive of a purchase loan discount associated with the acquisition of Metro Bank totaling \$0.1 million.
+The average recorded balance for 2019 of impaired loans was \$58.8 million.
 A loan is considered impaired, based on current information and events, if it is probable that we will be unable to collect the scheduled payments of principal or interest when due according to the contractual terms of the original loan agreement.
-Impairent does not always indicate credit loss, but provides an indication of collateral exposure based on prevailing market conditions and third-party valuations.
+Impairment does not always indicate credit loss, but provides an indication of collateral exposure based on prevailing market conditions and third-party valuations.
 Impaired loans are measured by either the present value of expected future cash flows discounted at the loan's effective interest rate, the loan's obtainable market price, or the fair value of the collateral if the loan is collateral-dependent.
 The amount of any initial impairment and subsequent changes in impairment are included in the allowance for loan losses.
 Our credit administration group performs verification and testing to ensure appropriate identification of impaired loans and that proper reserves are allocated to these loans.

 Interest on accruing impaired loans is recognized as long as such loans do not meet the criteria for nonaccrual status.
 If further credit deterioration occurs and the criteria for nonaccrual status is met, all interest accrued but not collected is reversed against current interest income.
-Loans included as impaired and in nonaccrual status totaled \$21.9 million at December 31, 2018, an increase of \$11.1 million compared to \$10.8 million at December 31, 2017.
-The increase in nonaccrual loans is primarily attributable to one commercial relationship totaling \$10.4 million being placed on nonaccrual status during the fourth quarter of 2018.
-Interest income foregone throughout the year on nonaccrual loans was \$976,000, and we recognized \$871,000 of interest income on nonaccrual loans for the year ended December 31, 2018, compared to interest income foregone in 2017 of \$1,012,000 and \$506,000 of interest income recognized on nonaccrual loans for the year ended December 31, 2017.
+Loans included as impaired and in nonaccrual status totaled \$30.1 million at December 31, 2019, an increase of \$8.2 million compared to \$21.9 million at December 31, 2018.
+Interest income foregone throughout the year on nonaccrual loans was \$2.0 million, and we recognized \$1.5 million of interest income on nonaccrual loans for the year ended December 31, 2019, compared to interest income foregone in 2018 of \$976,000 and \$871,000 of interest income recognized on nonaccrual loans for the year ended December 31, 2018.